Suicide Season

 Suicide Season spawned three singles ("Chelsea Smile", "Diamonds Aren't Forever" and "The Sadness Will Never End").
 The album debuted on the charts of five countries.
-Critically, the album received a mixed response.
-Though praised for the musical shift from the style of 2006's Count Your Blessings, the album was criticised for its song writing and musical aesthetics.
-The album has received more favourable retrospective analysis, notably surrounding Bring Me the Horizon's later critical acclaim.
+Critically, the album received a more positive response than the band's preceding debut.
+While praised for the genre shift, improved musicianship and newfound lyrical maturity compared to the style of 2006's Count Your Blessings, the album continued to receive critique for elements of the lyricism and some were polarized over the change of sound from Count Your Blessings.
+The album has begun receiving even more favourable retrospective analysis, notably surrounding Bring Me the Horizon's later critical acclaim.